AXT295/python-api-challenge/README.md

 To succeed on this deliverable of the assignment, open the VacationPy.ipynb starter code and complete the following steps:

 Create a map that displays a point for every city in the city_data_df DataFrame as shown in the following image.
 The size of the point should be the humidity in each city.

+With the help from my fellow classmates and reaching out to the learning assistants on AskBCS, I was able to finish this coding.